$1,600.00 - $1,994.99

 Salsa Cycles Colossal 2 Road Bikes.
 This is a bike for pouring on the miles, taking in the scenery, challenging one's self, and making discoveries.
 Colossal 2 2013…

-Cycle Quest stocks fine hand crafted bikes from Co-Motion and Bike Friday.
-We also stock Surly, Salsa, Rocky Mountain, Opus, and Transition.
+Cycle Quest stocks fine custom hand crafted bikes from Co-Motion and Bike Friday.
+We also stock Litespeed, Salsa, Surly, Devinci, Opus, and Tocky Mountain.
 We've got touring bikes, suspension trail, mountain bikes and hard tail 29ers.
 Try out our tandems!
 We will have your bike built to fit you.

-We are also distributors for Ventana, Zinn, Segal, Devinci and Terry Bikes.
-We carry Lazer helmets and products by Shimano, Sram, Crank Brothers, Niterider, Arkel, Selle An-Atomica, Schwalbe, Topeak and Brooks.
+We are also distributors for Waterford, Gunnar, Ventana, Zinn, Segal, and Terry Bikes.
+We carry Lazer helmets and products by Shimano, Sram, Crank Brothers, Niterider, Arkel, Ortlieb, Brooks, Selle An-Atomica, Schwalbe, Continental, Michelin, and Topeak.
 We’ve got clothing by Club Ride and Terry.
 And socks by Darn Tough Socks to keep your feet warm and dry.
 Glimmer Gear LED arm warmers help make your tour a safer one.

 Give us a call, drop us a line or stop on by anytime for anything.
 We love to chat bikes just as much as we do riding them!